ruikangliu/FlatQuant/REALQUANT.md

+# Real Quantization for FlatQuant

-Here, we add the explanation of the changes for real quantization of the fake quantized weights produced by FlatQuant algorithm, along with the quantized weights and their performance.
+Here, we add the explanation of the changes for real quantization of the fake quantized weights produced by FlatQuant algorithm, along with the pre-quantized weights in Huggingface and their performance.

 ## Quick Start